 Firstly, we focus on the reasons why Adolf Hitler came to power in Germany, and how that was allowed to happen.
-We look at the effect he had on German life, the ways in which he discrimination he began and encouraged against Jewish people and many others whom he did not want living in his country.
+We look at the effect he had on German life, the ways in which he used force and violence to control the country.
+We then look at the discrimination he began and encouraged against Jewish people and many others whom he did not want living in his country.
 Finally, we look at the actions Hitler took when dealing with other countries and how many feel that led to the outbreak of World War Two.
 The last part of the course studies